Easy Crepes (VIDEO)

 Patricia Martinescu from Bake Cook Repeat

 My mama first taught me how to make crepes when I was 12 years old.
 But not with exact measurements.
 No, just eyeballing for the right texture and consistency.
-Each time, her cup was a different size coffee mug and the quantity of eggs was never the same but like many eastern Europeans, this is how I was taught.
-I've had my share of mishaps but I can honestly say this is the best crepe recipe and I'm here to walk you through the entire process.
 Consider this your ultimate, expert guide to making easy crepes!

 Prep Time 10 minutes